How do I apply?

 Applications are accepted for the following terms:

-Fall (classes start in August) – to be considered for the early application bonus complete your admission process by June 15 (final application deadline is August 15)
+Fall (classes start in August) – to be considered for the early application scholarship complete your admission process by June 15 (final application deadline is August 15)

 Winter(for OTA Online program ONLY – classes start in January) – for deadlines, please contact firstname.lastname@example.org (NOTE: OTA Online applicants are not eligible for the early application bonus)

-Spring (classes start in February) – to be considered for the early application bonus complete your admission process by November 15 (final application deadline is January 15)
+Spring (classes start in February) – to be considered for the early application scholarship complete your admission process by November 15 (final application deadline is January 15)

-Summer (classes start in May/June) – to be considered for the early application bonus complete your admission process by March 15 (final application deadline is May 15)
+Summer (classes start in May/June) – to be considered for the early application scholarship complete your admission process by March 15 (final application deadline is May 15)

-*As you begin the online application, when prompted, select the academic year you wish to apply (e.g. if Summer 2023, choose 2023).
-Then choose the Associate: College for Adults option (for PTA and Radiography programs) or the Bachelor: College for Adults option (for bachelor's and certificate programs) to proceed.
+*As you begin the online application, when prompted, select the academic year you wish to apply (e.g. if Summer 2024, choose 2024).
+Then choose the Associate: College for Adults option (for associate-level Early Childhood, Liberal Studies, PTA and Radiography programs) or the Bachelor: College for Adults option (for all bachelor's and certificate programs) to proceed.

 Follow these simple steps to complete the application process.